Financial steps to buying a house

 If you don’t meet the credit requirements of a conventional loan or prefer a smaller down payment than what conventional loans require, you might want to consider an FHA loan.

-An FHA loan is insured by the Federal Housing Administration, and generally has less-stringent qualification criteria than conventional loans.
-FHA loans are popular with first-time homebuyers.
-The purpose of a FHA loans is to finance a primary residence, so you won’t be able to use an FHA loan for a rental property, investment unit or vacation home.
+An FHA loan is insured by the Federal Housing Administration, and generally has less-stringent qualification criteria than conventional loans, making it a popular way to finance a house for first-time homebuyers.
+These loans are specifically designed to finance a primary residence.
+Therefore, you wouldn’t be able to use an FHA loan for a rental property, investment unit or vacation home.

 - As noted, you can avoid mortgage insurance by providing a 20% down payment.